OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/README.md

 ### 2.1 High level components description

 The Intel® Tiber™ Broadcast Suite uses open-source FFmpeg framework as a baseline, and enhances it with:
-- Intel® Media Transport Library (MTL) with [SMPTE ST 2110 transport protocols](https://www.smpte.org/standards/st2110) and yuv422p10le and y210le pixel formats.
+- Media Transport Library (MTL) with [SMPTE ST 2110 transport protocols](https://www.smpte.org/standards/st2110) and yuv422p10le and y210le pixel formats.
 - Intel® QSV and OneVPL libraries to support hardware-accelerated media processing with Intel Flex GPU cards.
 - DPC++ kernels to enable custom effect filters used in video production (not supported in this release).
 - OpenGL/Vulcan integration to display rendering effects (not supported in this release).